troyxmccall/alfred-spotify-mini-player/known-issues.md

 * PHP 5.4.0 or later (shipped by default since Mavericks) is required for authentication.
 This is because I am using the PHP CLI [built-in web server](http://php.net/manual/en/features.commandline.webserver.php) for Oauth process.
 If you use an older version, there is a [workround](https://github.com/vdesabou/alfred-spotify-mini-player/issues/44#issuecomment-72003149).
 Ask for more details if required.

+## Mopidy

+* Local tracks are not supported by Mopidy, this is a [knwon issue](https://github.com/mopidy/mopidy/issues/519).
+The workflow will not display local tracks when Mopidy isused.